lararr/2024-Creative-Coding-Foundations/Exercise_01/FedericoEmanuele_Mameo/README.md

 # Basketball Shooting

-This project is about allows the user to choose a distance of shooting and see if the shot was scored based on the shooting distance.
+This project allows the user to choose a distance of shooting and see if the shot was scored based on the shooting distance.

 ## Author